-(a) Composition of the Board:
+(a) Composition of the Board

-The Board of Directors of the Company has an optimum combination of Executive and Non-Executive Directors.
-As on June 30, 2020, the Board comprised of a Non-Executive Independent Chairman, three Directors and seven other Non-Executive Directors.
-All other Directors, except Managing Director and Non-Executive Independent Directors, are liable to retire by rotation.
+The Board of Directors of the Company comprises of an optimum combination of Executive and Non-Executive Directors.
+As on June 30, 2020, the Board comprised of a Non-Executive Independent Chairman, a Managing Director and eight other Non-Executive Directors.
+All other Directors, except the Managing Director and the Non-Executive Independent Directors, are Directors liable to retire by rotation.

 The Non-Executive Independent Directors bring external perspective and independence to decision making.
-The terms and conditions of appointment of Independent Directors are available on the website of the Company at https://in.pg.com.
+The terms & conditions of appointment of Independent Directors are available on the website of the Company at in.pg. com.